 As Division Chief of Health & Wellness, he oversees the annual medical exams for the department and coordinates light duty personnel.
 Chief Buechner is also the Fire Department Safety Officer, leads the Fire Investigation Division, and is responsible for tracking protective equipment and coordinating firefighter skill assessments.

-As Division Chief of Hiring and Promotions, she oversees the department’s recruitment and promotional processes.
+As Division Chief of Hiring and Promotions, she oversees the department’s firefighter selection and promotional processes.
 As the department’s Equity Coordinator, she also works to continuously ensure fair and equitable hiring and promotional practices so the department has a qualified and diverse workforce at all levels of the organization.
+Chief Tatar also manages the grant programs for the agency.

 Fire Marshal Ed Ruckriegel manages the fire prevention programs for the City of Madison Fire Department.
 Organized around the three Es: Education, Engineering & Enforcement, the Fire Prevention Division includes the Code Enforcement Unit, the Community Education Unit and the Fire Protection Engineering Unit.
 The Division has also expanded services to include an Elevator Inspection Unit.